AmitKumarSinghAI/Movie-recommendation/README.md

-# Movie-recommendation on the basic of the content based
+# Movie-recommendation Model on the basic of the content based